 Feed a man a fish – feed him for a day.
 That’s Gentleman’s Coaching.
 Or – teach him how to fish – and feed him for a lifetime.
 That’s the objective of a Formal Lesson.
 In my experienced opinion, it is totally fair and reasonable for you to expect your Instructor to know the difference – and handle your session accordingly.
 If we focus on the word improvement – an X by itself might not represent success.
 Success only comes from repetitiously assembling the fundamentals and building an error-free, consistent swing.
 That is precisely where consistency, improvement and higher scores come from.

 Thank you for joining us here.
 Take care and I hope to see you out on the course.

 Dan Schindler is one of only 60 worldwide members of the and is one of the most highly respected Sporting Clays and Wingshooting Instructors in the US.
 Dan is an NSCA Level III Instructor (since 1995) and founded the Paragon School of Sporting with one goal in mind.
 Whether it be for the advanced competitor or providing the basics to the entry-level shooter, Paragon provides the simplest, most practical and most effective Instruction, Coaching and Mental Training for the Sporting Clays & Wingshooting enthusiast.
 Dan Schindler helps shooters alleviate a lot of their frustration by taking the mystery out of breaking targets, calling their own misses and make their own corrections.
 Lessons are fun, enlightening and our clients learn to shoot better in minutes!

-Take Your Best Shot (Book I) is all about the fundamentals, a requirement for good shooting.
+NEW Take Your Best Shot (Book I) 3rd Edition is all about the fundamentals, a requirement for good shooting.